tbretl/ae353-sp21/docs/projects.md

 Submit your video by uploading it to the [AE353 (Spring 2021) Project Videos](https://mediaspace.illinois.edu/channel/channelid/201808523) channel on Illinois Media Space.
 Please take care to do the following:

-* Use a descriptive title that includes your name in parentheses --- for example, "CMG control of a spacecraft (Tim Bretl)".
+* Use a descriptive title that includes your name in parentheses --- for example, "Control of a differential drive robot (Tim Bretl)".
-* Add the tag `DP1` (an **upper case** "DP" followed by the number "1"), so viewers can filter by project number.
+* Add the tag `DP2` (an **upper case** "DP" followed by the number "2"), so viewers can filter by project number.

 You are welcome to resubmit your video at any time.
 To do so, please "Edit" your **existing** video and then do "Replace Media".
 Please do **not** create a whole new submission.